 - Deduplication based on the central exporter

 - Deduplication based on exporters

 - and their interfacesDeduplication

-- Deduplication based on next hop
+- based on next hop

+Deduplication at

+- Deduplication at router interfaces

 In the example above, flow travelling via R1 and R2 will not be duplicated since R2 is not an exporter, however flow travelling via R1 and R3 will be duplicated.
 By excluding Interface Out: VI3 on Exporter R1 only export from exporter R3 will be processed.